ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 The main addressed needs are:

-• enhancing social inclusion improving professional competences of social educators and social volunteers in a topical sector such as digital social innovation and in the use of technology for social rehabilitation practices;
+• enhancing social inclusion improving professional competencies of social educators and social volunteers in a topical sector such as digital social innovation and in the use of technology for social rehabilitation practices;

 • educators empowerment in the use of online educational processes.

-We underline that, nowadays, the empowerment in the use of online educational processes is crucial.
-The current literature shows that the new technologies can be relevant in social rehabilitation programs since they reduce the mobility and give the opportunity of personalized rehabilitative paths.
-Nevertheless, the use of new technologies requires specific and structured competences.
+We underline that, nowadays, empowerment in the use of online educational processes is crucial.
+The current literature shows that the new technologies can be relevant in social rehabilitation programs since they reduce mobility and allow personalized rehabilitative paths.
+Nevertheless, the use of new technologies requires specific and structured competencies.

 Target groups